Dave Roberts (baseball manager): Boston Red Sox (2004)

 On July 31, 2004, the Dodgers traded Roberts to the Boston Red Sox for minor league outfielder Henri Stanley.
 Roberts played in 45 games for the Red Sox and hit .256.

 Roberts made a large contribution to the 2004 Red Sox post-season even though he did not play in the 2004 World Series.
 Most notable was his stolen base against the Yankees in the 2004 American League Championship Series Game 4.
 The Red Sox were facing elimination in the bottom of the ninth inning, down four runs to three.
 Kevin Millar drew a walk from Yankees closer Mariano Rivera.
 Roberts, who had not played in ten days, came in to pinch run with Bill Mueller hitting.
 Rivera attempted to pick off Roberts three times.
-On the first pitch to Mueller, Roberts stole second base, barely beating Yankee catcher Jorge Posada's throw.
+On the first pitch to Mueller, Roberts stole second base, barely beating Yankees catcher Jorge Posada's throw and shortstop Derek Jeter's tag.
 After the steal, Mueller singled, Roberts scored from second, and the Sox went on to win the game in 12 innings, beginning their run of eight straight wins that culminated in Boston's first World Series title since 1918.
 In 2006, the Boston Red Sox Hall of Fame recognized the steal as a Memorable Moment in Red Sox history.